aras-p/smol-v/README.md

 SmolV       419.7KB   8.1%
 ```

-Decoding these 372 shaders from SMOL-V back into SPIR-V takes 10.2ms (VS2017, x64 Release, AMD ThreadRipper 1950X 3.4GHz, one thread).
+Decoding these 372 shaders from SMOL-V back into SPIR-V takes 9.0ms (VS2022, x64 Release, AMD Ryzen 5950X, one thread).

 * "Raw" is just raw SPIR-V, with no extra processing.
 * "Remapper" is spirv-remap from glslang, with debug info stripping.